Concerns Resolution

 The following multi-agency working principles should also be adhered to:

-• Be committed to developing trusted relationships – this will rely on openness, honesty and high quality communication with each other and with the children, young people and families we work with
+• Be committed to developing trusted relationships – this will rely on openness, honesty and high quality communication with each other and with the children, young people and families we work with.

-• Aim to understand each other – we will check out our understanding of each other’s language and meaning when necessary; this can be especially relevant due to use of jargon or service specific terminology.
-We will also challenge and rethink language that is oppressive, discriminatory or blaming; seeing language as dynamic rather than static
+• Aim to understand each other – we will check out our understanding of each other’s language and meaning when necessary; this can be especially relevant due to the use of jargon or service specific terminology.
+We will also challenge and rethink language that is oppressive, discriminatory or blaming; seeing language as dynamic rather than static.

-• Adopt restorative and strengths based approaches – as practitioners, we will give high support and high challenge to each other to enable strength based, solution focused and restorative approaches to working effectively with children, young people and their families
+• Adopt restorative and strengths based approaches – as practitioners, we will give high support and high challenge to each other to enable strength based, solution focused and restorative approaches to working effectively with children, young people and their families.

-• When it gets hard, we will try harder – instead of withdrawing from each other when situations are complex and hard to navigate, as practitioners and agencies we will try even harder to find common ground, support each other and align ourselves for a coordinated approach
+• When it gets hard, we will try harder – instead of withdrawing from each other when situations are complex and hard to navigate, as practitioners and agencies we will try even harder to find common ground, support each other and align ourselves for a coordinated approach.

-• Share information about our own roles, agencies and statutory responsibilities - we are committed to supporting others to understand our particular roles and statutory responsibilities
+• Share information about our own roles, agencies and statutory responsibilities - we are committed to supporting others to understand our particular roles and statutory responsibilities.

-• Do what we say we will do – we will follow up on actions agreed in meetings and provide regular updates so that everyone knows what is going on to help with the coordination of the child’s care and support
+• Do what we say we will do – we will follow up on actions agreed in meetings and provide regular updates so that everyone knows what is going on to help with the coordination of the child’s care and support.

 • Model the attitudes and behaviours we hope that children and families experience - as practitioners, we adopt the principles of playfulness, acceptance, curiosity and empathy.